Property Management · Last updated 2 June 2026

 Air Conditioning Service

-Air conditioning is essential in Gibraltar, and systems work hard from May through October.
-An annual service before summer is non-negotiable.
-Expect to pay £80 to £150 per unit for a clean and service.
-Larger multi-split systems serving multiple rooms cost more.
-Failure to service leads to reduced efficiency, higher electricity bills, and eventual system failure at the worst possible time, usually mid-August.
+Air conditioning is essential in Gibraltar and systems work hard from May through October.
+An annual service before summer is the single most important scheduled maintenance task.
+Public listings indicate £80 to £150 per unit for a clean and service, with larger multi-split systems costing more.
+Skipping this leads to reduced efficiency, higher electricity bills, and system failure at the worst possible time.

 External Painting

 Gibraltar's salt air, levante wind, and intense summer sun degrade exterior paintwork faster than in most mainland European locations.
 External repainting is typically needed every 5 to 7 years for a well-maintained property.
-Costs vary significantly by property size and accessibility, but budget £500 to £2,000 for a typical apartment's external surfaces.
-Communal areas and building facades are usually covered by community charges, but balconies and private terrace surfaces are the landlord's responsibility.
+Public listings suggest £500 to £2,000 for a typical apartment's external surfaces, depending on size and accessibility.
+Communal facades are usually covered by community charges, but private balconies and terrace surfaces are the landlord's responsibility.

 Communal Area Charges

 Community charges cover building maintenance, common area cleaning, lift servicing, building insurance, and management fees.
-These range from £30 to £100 per month for basic buildings, up to £300 to £800 per month or more for premium buildings with concierge, pool, and gym.
-Landlords should factor community charges into their cash flow calculations as they reduce net rental income.
+These vary significantly by building type and the amenities provided.
+Landlords should factor community charges into their cash flow calculations as they directly reduce net rental income.

 Gibraltar Trades Rates in 2026